railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 with the major current email clients such as Microsoft Outlook and Outlook Express, Thunderbird and Evolution.

 .. figure::  images/crm_gateway.png
    :align: center

-   *Schematic showing the use of the email gateway.*
+   *Schematic showing the use of the email gateway*

 Installation and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^